 Changing patterns in intergovernmental and grant revenue (both recurring and non-recurring).
 Certain recurring revenues (Dividends from unemployment compensation insurance pool, replacement taxes, etc.) may experience significant changes periodically while non-recurring or one-time grants are less predictable and often distort their impact on year-to-year comparisons.
-The Library continues its tax-exempt status for the vacant lots.
-In May, the District demolished the two remaining houses on the District's property.
-Thus, all of the lots owned by the District are tax-exempt beginning June 1, 2019.
+The Library continues its tax-exempt status for all property owned.

 Market impacts on investment income.
 The District's investment portfolio is managed using an average maturity similar to most other governments.
 Market conditions may cause investment income to fluctuate.
 Since FY 2010, all Library investments continue to be in PFM's IIIT Money Market Fund and also in its nation-wide CD's.
-In 2016, investment income was up over 100% compared to 2015-2016 due to a change in investment strategy.
-We continued to see the benefit to this change of strategy in the following years, including 2020.
+We continued to see the benefit to this change of strategy in the following years, including 2021.